In our society, the idea of limits is generally frowned upon. Limits = bad. Freedom = good. Just think of how many ads tout the “life without limits.”

 But your life isn’t an audio recording.
 So how do you limit the input?

-You use your internal limiter: personal values.
+You use your internal limiter: core values.

-Identifying and choosing to live according to your personal values is a powerful way to ensure clarity in your life and ease the constant question of whether your choices are the right ones.
+Identifying and choosing to live according to your values is a powerful way to ensure clarity in your life and ease the constant question of whether your choices are the right ones.